progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--When a topic branch has finally been merged into `master`, it’s removed from the repository.
 The Git project also has a `maint` branch that is forked off from the last release to provide backported patches in case a maintenance release is required.
 Thus, when you clone the Git repository, you have four branches that you can check out to evaluate the project in different stages of development, depending on how cutting edge you want to be or how you want to contribute; and the maintainer has a structured workflow to help them vet new contributions.-->

 Wenn ein Topic Branch schließlich in `master` gemerged wird, wird er aus dem Repository gelöscht.
 Das Git Projekt hat außerdem einen `maint` Branch, der jeweils vom letzten Release verzweigt.
-In diesem Branch werden rückportierte Patches für den Fall gesammelt, daß ein Maintenance Release nötig ist.
+In diesem Branch werden rückportierte Patches für den Fall gesammelt, dass ein Maintenance Release nötig ist.
 D.h., wenn Du das Git Projekt Repository klonst, findest Du vier Branches des Projektes in verschiedenen Stadien, die Du jeweils ausprobieren kannst, je nachdem wie hochaktuellen Code Du testen oder wie Du zu dem Projekt beitragen willst.
 Und der Projekt Betreiber hat auf diese Weise einen klar strukturierten Workflow, der es einfacher macht, neue Beiträge zu prüfen und zu verarbeiten.

 <!--#### Rebasing and Cherry Picking Workflows ####-->
 #### Rebase und Cherry Picking Workflows ####